oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 it can also save UX designers a lot of time creating mockups.

-Let's look again at the DEMO object on the zoo website.
+Let's look again at the DEMO object again on the zoo website.
 This object actually appears
 in at least two different list views